 I am pretty sure this is our David Phillips.
 His friend Archie Norris (they served in the 7th TN, Co.
 K and mentioned several times in Davids diary) is mentioned, as well as Thomas Waters (Shelah’s brother).

 The second generation of my American ancestors, resided in South Park Township, Pennsylvania.
-David Phillips was born in Wales in 1742 and migrated with his fathers family to Chester County, PA in 1755.
-He is the son of Joseph Phillips, our first American Ancestor (A1).
+David Philips was born in Wales in 1742 and migrated with his fathers family to Chester County, PA in 1755.
+He is the son of Joseph and Mary Philips, our first American Ancestor (A1).

 American Immigrant Generation II – REV. DAVID PHILIPS